Choose another writer in this calendar:

 quite possible that the source book never existed". ('Searching for the Grail: Chrétien de Troyes, Le conte du graal' by Frank Brandsma, in European Literary History: an Introduction, edited by Maarten de Pourcq and Sophie Levie, 2018, p.
 111)

 Chrétien mastered Latin, the lingua franca of the educated elite.
 His translations of Ovid are lost, possibly because only a few copies, if any, was made of the work.
 Also at least two songs, 'Amors tençon et bataille' and 'D'Amors, qui m'a tolu a moi,' has been assigned to him.
 From Chrétien's own writings we can conlude, that he had both knowledge of classical literature and the literature of his own time.
 Much of his material originated from Celtic legends prevalent in Brittany.
+He possibly had visited England; moreover, the court of Champagne had contacs there.
 The style of his romances, written in vernacular, is elegant, light and easy.
 In the thematic core of is the idea of courtly love, a romance between a knight and a noblewoman, who is married.

 Although Chrétien used occasionally Christian symbols, he drew very little from the Bible.
 He was familiar with Greek and Roman mythology, the legends of the Trojan war, and possibly with some Byzantine legends and tales of the Holy Land.
 Noteworthy, his characters do not cherish the bourgeois virtues of thrift and prudence, but courage, honor, and refined manners.
 Written expressly for the courtly society, Chrétien's romances were high quality luxury products.
 The superiority of nobility over townsmen is most clearly expressed in Guillaume d'Angleterre, a non-Arthurian story, which is in some sources credited to Chrétien.
 Generally this adaptation of the Saint Eustace legend is considered the work of a rather gifted imitator.